jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

   #! /usr/bin/env bash
 ```

-- Even in Bash scripts, minimize the use of
+- Even in Bash scripts, prefer standard POSIX
+  statements and minimize the use of
   Bashisms.
-Rationale: Simplifies possible
+Rationale: simplifies possible
-  conversion to more portable `/bin/sh`
+  conversion to portable `/bin/sh` scripts for
-  scripts.
+  speed.
 For example, instead of using
-  double brackets ´[[...]]`, make it a habit
+  double brackets `[[...]]`, make it a habit
-  to use more "safe" quoting.
+  to use "quotes" more.

 ```
   [[ $var = $value ]]   # Bash